-Spirited queen happy to play Bond girl
+Spirited Queen happy to play Bond girl

 "Last night was the first time I'd actually had the make-up on.

-It capped off a successful year for the queen who in June marked 60 years on the throne with a weekend extravaganza that saw millions of flag waving Britons take to the streets to show their affection and appreciation for a monarch more normally renowned for her stately dignity.
+It capped off a successful year for the Queen who in June marked 60 years on the throne with a weekend extravaganza that saw millions of flag waving Britons take to the streets to show their affection and appreciation for a monarch more normally renowned for her stately dignity.
+(Reporting by Avril Ormsby, editing by Justin Palmer)